-This chapter answers parts from Sections C(ii) and C(iii) of the 2017 CICM Primary Syllabus, which encourages the exam candidate to "explain the concept of drug action, with respect to ... receptor theory ...enzyme interactions ...physico-chemical interactions".
+This chapter answers parts from Sections C(i) of the 2023 CICM Primary Syllabus, which encourages the exam candidate to "explain the concept of drug action with respect to receptor theory".
 Unlike the more interesting chapters in this section, this relatively boring topic has actually received some attention from CICM Part I examiners.
 Question 1 from the first paper of 2013 asked the trainees to "list the different mechanisms of drug actions with examples", for which a good answer would have required them to "think broadly" and "have a system".
-In essence, this means the more successful candidates would have brought with them some sort of prefabricated classification which they then regurgitated on to the exam paper.
-The objective of this chapter is therefore to fashion a classification system which can be easily stored in the candidate's cheek pouches, stored away for use in case this question is ever repeated.
+In essence, this means the more successful candidates would have brought with them some sort of prefabricated classification, which they then regurgitate onto the exam paper.
+The objective of this chapter is therefore to fashion a classification system that can be easily stored in the candidate's cheek pouches, stored away for use in case this question is ever repeated.

 - Drugs exert an effect on the body

 - This effect is exerted by either interacting with macromolecular structures in the body, or by changing the physical or chemical properties of the body